-During fiscal 2019, the Company focused on developing the Los Chapitos property.
-The Company has completed a property wide soil sample grid and are currently trench sampling and mapping the property with focus on the Diva Trend and parallel Southern Atajo Trend.
+During the first half of 2020, the Company focused on developing the Los Chapitos property.
+The Company has completed a property wide soil sample grid, trench sampling and mapping the property with focus on the Diva Trend and parallel Southern Atajo Trend.
+Drill hole data and geochemical data has been compiled in a cloud-based format and resource delineation studies and geochemical analysis have commenced.
+Metallurgical results from column and flotation testing have been reported.
+This information has been compiled to target new areas to potentially expand and explore for copper mineralization in the planned 2020 drilling program.